-1. Welcomes the report of the Secretary-General;10
+1. Takes note with appreciation of the report of the Secretary-General;12

 2. Urges all States to make every effort to ensure the full and effective implementation of the relevant principles and rules of international law, including international humanitarian law and human rights law, and refugee law as applicable, related to the safety and security of humanitarian personnel and United Nations personnel;